PetrKryslUCSD/MeshTutor.jl/tutorials/tutorial6.md

    -  How to find the vertices on the boundary of the mesh.
    -  How to visualize the vertices on the boundary of the mesh.

+The tutorial will produce files for mesh visualization in the [Paraview](https://www.paraview.org/) format (VTK).
+One can display this information by loading the file with `paraview.exe`.
+When the tutorial is executed in `mybinder.org`, the graphics file needs to be downloaded to your desktop, and then visualized locally.

 In this tutorial we import an Abaqus mesh.
 It represents a rectangular block with a circular opening, meshed with quadrilaterals.